ROV-MOAT/PsSPM/README.md

 ---

 ## ⚙️ Configuration
-Adding a New Printer Model
+Adding a New Printer Model:
-Open Lib\PsSPM_oid.psd1

-Add your printer model and corresponding OIDs
+Open Lib\PsSPM_oid.psd1 - Add your printer model and corresponding OIDs

 Edit the $modelPatterns table in the main script to include pattern matching for your model